Heckscher–Ohlin model: General Price-Trade Equilibrium

+The factor-price equalization theorem about the relationship between factor prices and factor supplies is empty.
+This is an important supplement to show the supply-demand relationship between factor prices and factor supplies.
+The equilibrium links Heckscher-Ohlin theorem with factor price equalization theorem.

 Criticism

 The critical assumption of the Heckscher–Ohlin model is that the two countries are identical, except for the difference in resource endowments.
 This also implies that the aggregate preferences are the same.
 The relative abundance in capital leads the capital-abundant country to produce the capital-intensive good cheaper than the labor-abundant country, and vice versa.

 Initially, when the countries are not trading: The price of the capital-intensive good in the capital-abundant country will be bid down relative to the price of the good in the other country, the price of the labor-intensive good in the labor-abundant country will be bid down relative to the price of the good in the other country.
 Once trade is allowed, profit-seeking firms move their products to the markets that have (temporary) higher prices.

 As a result: the capital-abundant country will export the capital-intensive good, the labor-abundant country will export the labor-intensive good.